 Before the call ends, you will likely be extended the opportunity to ask questions.
 At this point, you will inquire about the things that you prepared in advance to ask.

 After you’ve done so, thank the interviewer for their time and, of course, confirm what the next steps will be.

 Once you hang up, pause for a few seconds to ensure that you have fully left the call and that your microphone and camera are off.

 Although this is the last point, this is one of the most important zoon job interview tips.
 The final step in your interview process is to send a follow-up email to say thank you.

 The purpose is to further communicate your interest in the position and set yourself apart from other candidates.

 You can view these examples of thank you notes to jog your creativity.

-With Zoom interviews becoming more of the norm, it’s important to know exactly what to do to prepare.
-Hopefully, these Zoom interview tips help you prepare and feel confident in knowing how to ace your interview.
+With online interviews becoming more of the norm, it’s important to know exactly what to do to prepare by using the best practices for Zoom interviews.

-Once you’ve landed the job, don’t forget to check out these career resources to help you maximize your career and income.
+Once you’ve landed the job, don’t forget to check out these career strategies that can make a huge difference at work.